flemingsyaifullah/loginapp/README.md

 - Every calling backend endpoint that register at userRoutes (create user and fetch user) will through middleware.

--middleware receive token from firebase authentication then check validity of the token using firebase admin.
+- Middleware receive token from firebase authentication then check validity of the token using firebase admin.

 - After login or register success then directed to user info page
 - There is button to fetch user information